Ring-r/ew-github-actions/README.md

 there is using terraform to create necessary role.

-alternative. aws cli is used to create necessary policy and role (see research to find more).
+alternative. aws cli is used to create necessary policy and role (see links above).

 ```shell
 mkdir -p terraform/github-actions